-PBS theory linear and nonlinear behavior support solutions: Do not punish.
+PBS theory linear and nonlinear behavioral supports solutions: Do not punish.
 It is unnecessary and therefore unethical to punish.
 Do the ABA-style linear reinforcement procedures.
 Also, do give the man what he wants and needs a little while after he aggressively begs, but not immediately afterwards, in order to prevent the problem from reoccurring.
 Lead him to Alcoholics Anonymous if drinking causes him problems.
 Get him job skills, interview skills, etc. Get him a decent home.
-Provide him with other behavior intervention and supports as needed.
+Provide him with other behavioral intervention and supports as needed.

 Reward and Consent solutions: Do PBS, but only with the consent of the man.
 If he wants to run his own life without PBS, then leave him alone.
 If he allows them to speak to him, then let him listen to the the PBS persons as they explain how they can perhaps help him.
 Then let him tell them exactly how they may help him.
 He can hire and fire them all until he finds one that he (and his peer advocates who assist him) decide will serve him.
 He alone is the boss.
 They work for him!
 (They also need to tell him and lead him to other non-PBS, non-ABA professional solutions, occupational therapy, music therapy, etc.)